WASHINGTON — Everything you thought you knew about astrology just changed. Or maybe not.

 According to Bustle.com, an Ophiuchus is “someone who wears bright colors, is considered wise, leaves the home young, generally has good fortune follow them, is open to change, and has a great sense of humor.”

 All that being said, you probably won’t be seeing horoscopes for Ophiuchus in the newspaper anytime soon.

 “Leading astrological experts say this won’t change things at all.
 That’s because Western astrology strictly adheres to the tropical zodiac, which is fixed to seasons.
 The sidereal zodiac, observed in the East, is the one affixed to constellations, and is thus the one that would change,” according to Snopes.

-“Nine out of ten people, their life experience still lines up with the tropical zodiac and that’s why astrologers here in the west still use the twelve signs of the tropical zodiac,” said astrologer Jim Trader.
+“Nine out of 10 people, their life experience still lines up with the tropical zodiac and that’s why astrologers here in the west still use the twelve signs of the tropical zodiac,” astrologer Jim Trader said.